On a pre-Christmas afternoon, we are among a few privileged vacationers to be headed to Zermatt.

-- How to get to Matterhorn glacier paradise from Zermatt: take the gondola to Furi and transfer onto the cable car to Trockener Steg.
-Finally, the Matterhorn glacier ride cableway will take you from Trockener Steg to Klein Matterhorn at 3883 meters above sea.
-The trip takes roughly 45 minutes from valley to peak.
+- How to get to Matterhorn Glacier Paradise from Zermatt: take the gondola to Furi and transfer onto the cable car to Trockener Steg.
+Finally, the Matterhorn glacier ride cableway will take you from Trockener Steg to Klein Matterhorn at 3883 meters above the sea.
+The trip takes roughly 45 minutes from the valley to the peak.

 - What’s unique: the slopes are at the base of the towering Matterhorn.
 With a single pass, skiing is possible in Switzerland and across the border in Italy.
 Many tell us that the Italian side is sunnier - and that restaurants are less expensive.